-Recreational water illnesses or waterborne illnesses sometimes referred to as RWI, affect thousands of swimmers that use swimming pools and spas year round.
-Many of these illnesses or outbreaks, are caused by micro organisms that can contaminate the water in your pool or spa.
-As a result of these waterborne illnesses, healthy swimming for your swimming pool and spa users is greatly compromised.
+Recreational water illnesses or waterborne illnesses sometimes referred to as RWI, affect thousands of swimmers that use swimming pools and spas year-round.
+Many of these illnesses or outbreaks are caused by microorganisms that can contaminate the water in your pool or spa.
+As a result of these waterborne illnesses, healthy swimming for your swimming pool and spa users is compromised.

-These recreational water illnesses are very serious and should not be taken lightly.
+These recreational water illnesses are profoundly serious and should not be taken lightly.

 Illnesses contracted in recreational water facilities can be fatal in some cases.

-Most of the above mentioned micro organisms are not easily controlled with chlorine or other pool disinfectants.
+Most of the above-mentioned microorganisms are not easily controlled with chlorine or other pool disinfectants.
 These diseases are released into your swimming pool by individuals that are infected with them.
-Whenever an infected person have a fecal accidental release (AFR) in your pool or spa, enteric pathogens are also released.
+Whenever an infected person has a fecal accidental release (AFR) in your pool or spa, enteric pathogens are also released.

 The safety of your water is now compromised as well as the safety of your swimmers.
 Enteric pathogens can infect swimmers that may ingest the water in your swimming pool or spa.
-Many of the infections that are related to swimming pools, occur because of the lack of sufficient chlorine or other disinfectant in the water for sanitation.
+Many of the infections that are related to swimming pools occur because of the lack of sufficient chlorine or other disinfectants in the water for sanitation.

-Earlier I mentioned the four main micro organisms that are the major cause of swimming pool outbreaks or contamination.
+Earlier I mentioned the four main microorganisms that are the major cause of swimming pool outbreaks or contamination.
 We will now look at each one of these germs more closely.
 The first up is Cryptosporidium Parvum.
-This bacteria is sometimes referred to as "Crypto" for short.
-It is the most common of all the micro organisms that cause swimming pool water contamination.
+This bacterium is sometimes referred to as "Crypto" for short.
+It is the most common of all the microorganisms that cause swimming pool water contamination.

-This parasite is what we call a protozoon and it is very resistant to chlorine.
+This parasite is what we call a protozoon, and it is very resistant to chlorine.
 This germ can remain active in your pools and spas for several days.
-It don't matter if your chlorine and/or other disinfectants are at normal levels.
+It doesn't matter if your chlorine and/or other disinfectants are at normal levels.
 There are two stages to this protozoon parasite.
-The first stage is directly related to gastroenteritis.
+The first stage is related to gastroenteritis.

-This is a very common stomach and intestinal disease that occurs in pool and spa users.
-This particular recreational water illness can cause minor stomachaches, severe diarrhea, and God forbids, death.
-The second stage of this disease, happens outside the body and is in the form of a OOcyst.
+This is a common stomach and intestinal disease that occurs in pool and spa users.
+This recreational water illness can cause minor stomachaches, severe diarrhea, and God forbids, death.
+The second stage of this disease happens outside the body and is in the form of an OOcyst.

-It only take a few OOcysts to infect a swimmer to the point, that they develop Cryptosporidiosis.
+It only takes a few OOcysts to infect a swimmer to the point that they develop Cryptosporidiosis.
 Cryptosporidiosis can last anywhere from 10 to 14 days in a healthy swimmer.
 Symptoms for Crypto include:

-Major waterborne illnesses that are associated with this particular germ, reportedly seem to occur in water systems that do not have a filtration or circulation system.
-If your pool or spa filtration system have a defect that is not detected, then Giardia Lamblia can develop.
-This micro organism is the common cause of non-bacterial diarrhea in North America.
+Major waterborne illnesses that are associated with this germ seem to occur in water systems that do not have a filtration or circulation system.
+If your pool or spa filtration system has a defect that is not detected, then Giardia Lamblia can develop.
+This microorganism is the common cause of non-bacterial diarrhea in North America.

 Giardia Lamblia is passed on to others by:

-This recreational water illness usually last for about one to two weeks.
+This recreational water illness usually lasts for about one to two weeks.
 Although there have been reports of chronic infections lasting for months, even years.
-Giardia lamblia is recognized as one of the most common cause for waterborne illnesses in the United States.
+Giardia lamblia is recognized as one of the most common causes for waterborne illnesses in the United States.